Do you have the world's shortest layover in London- but cling to big travel dreams?

 From Buckingham Palace, take a leisurely stroll along Birdcage Walk and head towards Westminster Abbey and Big Ben.
 You'll enjoy St. James's Park on the left and the Flanders War Memorial, Guards' Museum, and Guards' Chapel on your right.

 When you arrive at Big Ben, give yourself some time to walk around the area.
+THIS is why you wanted to take a super short London layover.
+The views alone are so worth it!
 This is a great spot to get all your classic London shots - of the clock tower, of the Parliament buildings, of the river, of the red buses.
 There are also many interesting statues, as well as historical plaques on nearly every building.
 Welcome to London!

 (Got tons of time?
 The Houses of Parliament Gift Shop, at 12 Bridge St, is the perfect place for souvenirs.
 History and politics buffs will love their books and unique themed gifts, but you can also pick up classic gifts like teddy bears, pens, English tea, and milk chocolate in the shape of Big Ben.
 All things considered, the prices are very reasonable).

-Time: 15 minutes for the walk, 45 minutes for exploring around Big Ben.
+Time: 15 minutes for the walk, 45 minutes for exploring around Big Ben = 60 minutes total.

 Adjacent to the Parliament buildings is Westminster Abbey, one of the most significant houses of worship in the world and an absolute treasure trove of British history.
-Every monarch for nearly a millennium has been crowned here, it serves as the final resting place for many of the most famous names in history, and everyone from Chaucer to General Wolfe is honored here.
+Every monarch for nearly a millennium has been crowned here.
+Westminster Abbey serves as the final resting place for many of the most famous names in history, and everyone from Chaucer to General Wolfe is honored here.
+It's one of my absolute favourite churches in London (you can see the rest of my list here.)

 (Got lots of time?
 Visit St. Margaret's Church, right beside Westminster Abbey.
 It's a beautiful sanctuary and filled with history.)

 (Got lots of time - and politics isn't your thing?
 Take this alternative route instead.
 Walk along the River Thames on Victoria Embankment and take a glimpse at the river's traffic and the Whitehall Gardens.
-Turn left at the Embankment tube station, walk through the station's foyer, and take Villiers Street up to Charing Cross Station (peeking into the Victoria Embankment Gardens as you do) and emerge at Trafalgar Square.)
+Turn left at the Embankment tube station, walk through the station's foyer and out the other side, and take Villiers Street up to Charing Cross Station (peeking into the Victoria Embankment Gardens as you do) and emerge at Trafalgar Square - our next London Layover stop.)

 Time 15-30 minutes, depending if you stop for the Changing of the Queen's Life Guard.

-Options If You Have Five to Six Hours in London.
+Layover Options for Five to Six Hours in London.

 I love, love, love London Walks and I have never participated in one of their tours and not enjoyed every minute of it.
 A literary pub crawl in Bloomsbury, a ghost walk along Thames, secrets of the city - they're all amazing.
 And they're the perfect activity for those who are short on time.

 Standard tours are approximately two hours and there are morning, afternoon, and evening options.
-Tours start and stop from a tube station, which is perfect for new travelers.
-They cost only 9 GBP, perhaps the best bang for your buck in the entire city.
+London Walks tours start and stop from Tube stations, which is easy and convenient for new travelers.
+They cost 10 GBP, perhaps the best bang for your buck in the entire city.
 And best of all is that you truly feel like you are getting to know a real slice of London life.
 There are walks for every neighbourhood of the city and on every possible theme and interest.
+(And, if that isn't enticement enough, sometimes their tours are so affordable, they're almost free compared to the regular cost of admission.
+Seriously - my tour of the Tower of London only cost me an extra $.55 over regular admission cost!)
+All in all - an excellent use of your extra time if you have a 5-6 hour London layover.

 But take heart!
 I let my imagination run wild for the slightest provocation and I'm confident you will LOVE the masterful portraits of every member of the Royal family.
 Not to be missed are Holbein's paintings of the Tudor dynasty.

 It's hard to imagine traveling to London and not taking part in a classic British pub experience.
 I confess that I'm a horrible person when it comes to recommending a good pub in the heart of London.
-I'm sure that many fall under the category of being a tourist trap but, truth be told, if you're just looking to kill a few hours with local ale and a platter of fish and chips, you're not likely to be disappointed.
+I'm sure that many fall under the category of being a tourist trap but, truth be told, if you're just looking to kill a few hours with local ale and a platter of fish and chips, you're not likely to be disappointed no matter where you go.
 But if you're up for a quest, the Lamb and Flag near Covent Garden gets consistent high marks for age (1772), pedigree (Charles Dickens was a regular), and charm (it's off a small street).

 If the pub scene isn't your thing, this other London classic might be.
-London is famous for it's incredible Indian cuisine.
-Brick Lane is its most well known destination but that's a bit outside the city center if you're tight on time.
+London is famous for its incredible Indian cuisine.
+Brick Lane is the most well known destination but that's a bit outside the city center if you're tight on time.
 This list will help you find some top choices.

 When it comes to layovers, London has a lot going for it.
 There are plentiful transportation networks within the city and to the airports.
 It's great for walkers and is reasonably easy to navigate.
 The city is filled with awesome point-of-interest map posts like the one seen here.
 And there's something to do no matter when or how you visit.